Jennifer Hills: Remake timeline

 The remake incarnation of Jennifer remains the same as the original incarnation on account of her being a writer from New York City renting a cabin to write her book and becoming a vigilante after being raped by local men.
 However, the remake Jennifer instead writes a second novel and after her ordeal, lives in an abandoned house scavenging for food and secretly spying on her rapists to learn more about their lives and plan ideas to take them down one by one.
 The way she murders her tormentors is more macabre than that of the original.

-In the sequel, she assumed the pseudonym "Angela Jitrenka" and works as a hotline operator wherein she has also become a sadistic killer who murders sex offenders in a brutal fashion.
+In the sequel, she assumed the pseudonym "Angela Jitrenka" and works as a hotline operator wherein she also continues being a vigilante who murders sex offenders in a brutal fashion after having been driven insane by her past ordeals and her paranoia over men.

 Development

 Casting

 In an interview, Zarchi stated that "I put ads in two industry magazines, weekly magazines in New York, in the spring of 1976.
 It said this would be a low-budget movie to be shot this summer, looking for characters and we described the characters and their approximate age, four men and one woman.
 We got thousands and thousands of stills and resumes, from all over the country.
 One of them was of Camille Keaton.
 I remember auditioning a few thousand men and maybe 600 women and as soon as I saw Camille's still, her black-and-white still, I felt there was something there.
 I called her in, we auditioned her for a few weeks and played her against selected men.
 Eventually, it narrowed down to Camille and the four guys."